ruanyf/openrecord-demos/README.md

 });
 ```

-Second, open connection, do some operations and close it.
+Second, open the database, do some operations and close it.

 ```javascript
 async function openDB() {